rpgarner/selenium_testing/README.md

 # selenium_testing
-This is a selenium exercise, really my first one!
-The goal is to create two test to get started.
+This is a selenium exercise.
+The goal is to create two test.

 ![Testing pic](https://thumbs.dreamstime.com/z/software-testing-internet-business-technology-concept-143071525.jpg)